A Survey of PPG's Application in Authentication: A Novel Four-Layered View on PPG-based Authentication

 \subsection{PPG Representation Layer}

-This layer's input is the cleansed signal, and its output is feature vectors that are applicable to authentication systems.
-In this layer, the main challenge is to extract features from the clean signal robust to time and emotion and ensure the uniqueness of individual features.
-The feature capture layer consists of two components --- feature transformation and feature selection.

-We can directly extract the traditional fiducial points or statistical information from the signal as our feature vectors, like systolic peak, diastolic peak, and heart rate variability.
-Fig.~\ref{fsder} lists many features that are used to diagnose heart-related diseases.
-For instance, diacrotic notch is related to blood pressure \cite{mousavi2019blood}; systolic peak is associated with cardiovascular aging \cite{chiarelli2019data}.
-Although these features can be acquired quickly from the raw signal \cite{prada2021development,wehler2021reliability}, they are susceptible to changes in the surrounding environment and the physical state of the subject.
+The representation layer receives the cleansed signal as the input before yielding feature vectors that apply to authentication systems.
+Its primary objective is to extract features from the signal that are resilient to time and environmental changes while preserving the uniqueness of individual features.
+The PPG representation layer comprises feature transformation and feature selection.
+Fiducial points or statistical information can be directly extracted from the signal as feature vectors, like systolic peak, diastolic peak, and heart rate variability.
+The dicrotic notch is related to blood pressure \citep{mousavi2019blood}, and the systolic peak is associated with cardiovascular aging \citep{chiarelli2019data}.
+Although these features can be acquired quickly from the raw signal, they are susceptible to changes in the surrounding environment and the physical state of the subject.

-Feature transformation converts the current feature space to a different space to acquire robust features for the authentication, like from time-domain to frequency-domain.
+Feature transformation and feature selection are suitable for different tasks.
+Feature transformation converts the current feature space to a different space to acquire robust features for authentication, like from time-domain to frequency-domain.
 Feature selection helps remove redundant or irrelevant information.
-While removing the interference of useless information, feature selection also reduces the dimensionality of features and the cost of computation.
+While removing the interference of useless information, feature selection also reduces features' dimensionality and computational cost.